mmistakes/minimal-mistakes/docs/_docs/01-quick-start-guide.md

 Add `remote_theme: "mmistakes/minimal-mistakes"` to your `_config.yml` file.
 Remove any other `theme:` or `remote_theme:` entry.

+You may also optionally specify a branch, [tag](https://github.com/mmistakes/minimal-mistakes/tags), or commit to use by appending an @ and the Git ref (e.g., `mmistakes/minimal-mistakes@4.9.0` or `mmistakes/minimal-mistakes@bbf3cbc5fd64a3e1885f3f99eb90ba92af84063d`).
+If you don't specify a Git ref, the master branch will be used.

 ---

 **Note:** Your Jekyll site should be viewable immediately at <http://USERNAME.github.io>.
 If it's not, you can force a rebuild by **Customizing Your Site** (see below for more details).